Invite friends and family to read the obituary and add memories.

 Select your format and elements to print

-River had to work harder than most, facing physical and intellectual delays and an extensive list of medical challenges, but what she lacked in milestones, she made up for in personality.
+River had to work harder than most, facing global developmental delays and an extensive list of medical challenges, but what she lacked in milestones, she made up for in personality.
 Her strawberry-blond hair was always the first thing people noticed, but it was her contagious smile and gentle spirit that truly touched the hearts of everyone she met.

 No one could get River laughing quite like her three older brothers.
-She enjoyed all of their boisterous play — the louder and sillier, the better — and her big smiles and laughter would egg them on in whatever chaos they were creating.
-She adored her Grammie, who loved to sing to her while rocking her or giving her massages.
-She always looked forward to seeing her home nurse and greeted her each morning with the biggest smiles.
+She enjoyed all of their boisterous play — the louder and sillier, the better — and her enthusiastic laughter would egg them on in whatever chaos they were creating.
+She adored her Grammie, who knew all of her favorite songs and games, and she always looked forward to seeing her home nurse, whom she greeted each morning with the biggest smiles that lit up her whole face.

-In addition to the extraordinary care River received from Danielle at home, the family would also like to thank the many physicians, nurses, therapists, and staff at Niswonger Children's Hospital, Dolly Parton Children's Hospital, Niswonger Children's Therapy Services, Mini Miracles Pediatric Therapy, TEIS, and Katie Beckett Program for the concern, care, and love River received throughout her 26 months.
+The family would also like to thank Danielle for the extraordinary care she provided to River at home, as well as the many physicians, nurses, therapists, and staff at Niswonger Children's Hospital, Dolly Parton Children's Hospital, Niswonger Children's Therapy Services, Mini Miracles Pediatric Therapy, TEIS, and the Katie Beckett Program for the concern, care, and support River received throughout her 26 months.

 This site is protected by reCAPTCHA and the